-Since you're yelling at me, should I assume you didn't like it?
+(If you're yelling at me, should I assume you didn't like it?)

-- At the event, ask the competitors about your course directly and listen to what they have to say - · What did they like/dislike and why? - If your favorite element is criticized every time that you use it; re-think it don't force your fellow competitors to accept it - Try to 'eaves drop' for comments about the course - Don't get discouraged if some people do not like the course - Remember: those who have won will love it; those who have lost tend not to... - Did you receive unsolicited praise or complaints? - Watch for number and frequency of cones hit - If almost every car is hitting "that cone", the course will likely not be well received - Note the number of delays and track the number of DNFs
+- At the event, ask the competitors about your course directly and listen to what they have to say - What did they like/dislike and why? - Know why, so that you can create/avoid that effect again - Listen to their comments so that you don't become a Fine Artist, who is usually more concerned with their pride than creating a course that everyone likes to drive - If your favorite element is criticized every time that you use it, it most likely is a poor element; re-think it don't force your fellow competitors to accept it - Try to 'eaves drop' for comments about the course - This gives you their "true" feelings on the matter since they are not concerned with the embarrassment of offending you - Don't get discouraged if some people do not like the course - I have never designed a course that everybody likes - You can usually tell from the 'why' of their comments as to whether they are whining or have a valid point - Remember: those who have won will love it; those who have lost tend not to...